Knight R/C tester

 I picked this unit up at an estate sale of a long term and avid collector of vintage radio equipment.
 It’s in perfect condition.
 It was made by Bliley Electric Company of Erie, PA and bears a model number of BC-46 on the metal plate on the top and BC-46T on the label affixed to the side of the unit.

-Here’s a picture of the top plate showing the frequency of the crystal inside and the specified over temperature of 52C.
+Here’s a picture of the top plate showing the frequency of the crystal inside and the specified oven temperature of 52C.

 The next picture shows the front of the unit where you can see the thermometer showing the oven temperature and a label indicating the oven power supply specifications of 10V @ 1A.